aloe plant

 Does It Need Sunlight?

 Most aloe species love the sun.
 They need bright light but can tolerate partial shading.
-When growing aloes indoors, it is important to place them in areas where they can get plenty of bright, indirect light.
-Some aloe species will develop rot when kept in shaded areas too long.
+When growing aloes indoors, it is important to place them in areas where they can get plenty of enough light, ideally bright, indirect light.
+Ideally, a south-facing window with a bright spot would be perfect.
+Some aloe species will develop rot when kept in shaded areas for too long.

 Introducing indoor aloes outside should be done gradually to avoid burning.
-Some species of aloe will develop a pinkish tinge on their leaves with prolonged exposure to sunlight (6).
+Some species of aloe will develop a pinkish tinge on their leaves with prolonged exposure to artificial light.

 What is the Optimum Temperature and Relative Humidity for Aloes?